Rowdy Tellez Player Props: Brewers vs. Mets

-On Monday, Rowdy Tellez (.229 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be Justin Verlander.
+On Wednesday, Rowdy Tellez (.235 on-base percentage in past 10 games, 61 points below season-long percentage) and the Milwaukee Brewers face the New York Mets, whose starting pitcher will be Kodai Senga.
 First pitch is at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Guardians.
+In his last appearance, he reached base in his only plate appearance against the Mets.

 Rowdy Tellez Game Info & Props vs. the Mets